 The biggest complaint is Bluetooth in cars, where the phone simply won’t connect.
 Some suggest restarting the phone and trying again, and others suggest it took more than one restart before the phone and car Bluetooth paired up.

 Alternatively, once connected it randomly drops for some.
 At this time we have no solid fix for this, aside from deleting all pairing and starting over for a better bond.
 Then, hopefully, it works.
 That said, Google claims Bluetooth problems have officially ended with the Android 8.1 update, as they patched several issues.
-So, once that hits the OnePlus 5 you’ll have better luck.
-You can sign up for the 8.1 beta right now.
+Are you still having problems?
+Let us know in the comment section below.

 How to Fix OnePlus 5 Fingerprint Scanner Problems